~ Redeemer 2017 ~

 You can take on the bold decision to rent your own boat (See previous article about renting options)

-You can head out to the Guidecca, but be warned people mark out their spaces as early as the week before.
+You can head out to the Guidecca, but be warned that people mark out their spaces as early as the week before.

 San Elena is also a popular choice, offering a good view, but slightly out of the way of the congestion of the rest of the city.